wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 \end{array}
 $$

 Our matrix is now a 4x3 matrix.
-How about we go from a 4x3 matrix to our final 4x4 matrix, the most commonly used form in CG?
+Let's go from a 4x3 matrix to our final 4x4 matrix, the CG's most commonly used form.
 The fourth columns play a role in perspective projection and for some other types of transformations that are not very common (such as the shear transformation), but generally, it is set to (0, 0, 0, 1).
 What happens when the coefficient of this column has different values than the default (we said it's uncommon but happens sometimes)?
 Before answering this question, we first need to learn a few more things about homogenous points.

 ## The Trick About Homogeneous Points